Convergence Rate of Empirical Spectral Distribution of Random Matrices from Linear Codes

 \subsection{Convergence of Stieltjes Transform in Probability}

-The following result is useful to bound the convergence rate of a random Stieltjes transform in probability. \begin{lemma} Let $\M$ be a $p \times n$ random matrix with independent rows, $S=\M\M^*$, and $s(z)$ be the Stieltjes transform of $S$.
+The following result is useful to bound the convergence rate of a random Stieltjes transform in probability. \begin{lemma} Let $\M$ be a $p \times n$ random matrix with independent rows, $S=\M\M^*$, and $m(z)$ be the Stieltjes transform of the empirical spectral distribution of $S$.
 Then

 \end{lemma} \begin{proof}[Proof of Lemma \ref{deviation}] Note that the $(j,k)$-th entry of $S$ is simply the inner product of the $j$-th and $k$-th rows of $\M$.
 Hence varying one row of $\M$ only gives an additive perturbation of $S$ of rank at most two.
-Applying the resolvent identity \cite[(2.3)]{Local law}, we see that the Green function is also only affected by an additive perturbation by a matrix of rank at most two and operator norm at most $2\eta^{-1}$.
+Applying the resolvent identity \cite[(2.3)]{Local law}, we see that the Green function is also only affected by an additive perturbation by a matrix of rank of at most two and operator norm at most $2\eta^{-1}$.
 Then the desired result follows directly by applying the McDiarmid's Lemma \cite[Lemma F.3]{Local law}.

 \end{proof} For the purpose of this paper, we define an $n$-dependent event $\Xi$ to hold \emph{with high probability} if for any $D>0$, there is a quantity $n_0=n_0(D)>0$ such that $\P(\Xi) \geq 1-n^{-D}$ for any $n > n_0$.